WordPress User Registration with Only Email Address

 Finally, click the “Save Changes” button to create the registration form.

 To use it as your registration form, create a page and save the generated form shortcode.
-You should now see the form displayed on the page when previewed.
+When previewed, you should see the form displayed on the page.

 How The Registration Process Works

-When users create an account on your WordPress site, their username will be gotten from their email address (e.g johndoe is the username in [email protected]).
-And when a registration form does not include a password field, ProfilePress will automatically send a password reset email so they can create their password.
+When users create an account on your WordPress site, their username will be from their email address (e.g., johndoe is the username in [email protected]).
+When a registration form does not include a password field, ProfilePress will automatically send a password reset email so they can create their password.

 You can also decide to disable the password reset email that is automatically sent immediately after registration and instead include the password reset URL or link in their welcome email.